 Chatham Islands in the 2000s

 In 2012 two shipping companies provided regular services from Napier and Timaru.
 The main island port is Waitangi, with another at Ōwenga, from which boats go to Flower Pot (Onoua) on Pitt Island.
-Scheduled plane services link the islands with Auckland, Wellington and Christchurch.
+Scheduled air services link the islands with Auckland, Wellington and Christchurch.

 ‘Of but not in’